Jimmy Westlake: Easter and Equinoxes

 The other equinox in 2009, the autumnal equinox, occurs on Sept.
 22 at 8:49 a.m. when the sun again crosses the equator but this time heading south.

 Equinoxes have been revered by many cultures throughout the course of history.
 The ancient Druids went to great lengths to align the gigantic stones at Stonehenge to point out the position of the rising sun on the dates of the equinoxes and solstices.
 The Great Sphinx of Egypt also faces the direction of the rising sun on the date of the equinox.
 A coincidence?
 Probably not.

-For Christians, the celebration of Easter is tied directly to the vernal equinox: Easter Sunday is the Sunday that falls immediately after the first full moon of spring.
+For Christians, the celebration of Easter is tied directly to the vernal equinox.
+Easter Sunday is the Sunday that falls immediately after the first full moon of spring.
 Easter in 2008 fell on March 23 and was the earliest Easter that anyone alive today will ever experience.
-This year, the first full moon after the vernal equinox happens on the night of Thursday, April 9, thus making Sunday, April 12, the date of Easter in 2009.
+This year, the first full moon after the vernal equinox happens on April 6, making Sunday, April 8 the date of Easter in 2012.

 Also, lest we appear narrow-minded, remember that the seasons are reversed in the southern hemisphere.
 As we celebrate the vernal equinox and the arrival of spring north of the equator, our friends down under are celebrating their autumnal equinox and the arrival of fall.
 Happy Equinox!